-Acreage in Europe or North Africa, there are in France especially Languedoc-Roussillon (2,610 ha), Greece.
+There are areas under cultivation in Europe and North Africa France especially Languedoc-Roussillon (2,610 ha), Greece.
 Israel.
-Italy especially in the south and the islands of Sardinia and Sicily (1.521 ha), Morocco (3,669 ha), Portugal (647 ha), Spain especially Andalusia and Levante (8,237 ha), Tunisia.
+Italy especially in the south and the islands of Sardinia and Sicily (1,521 ha), Morocco (3,669 ha), Portugal (647 ha), Spain especially Andalusia and Levante (8,237 ha), Tunisia.
 Turkey and Cyprus (120 ha).
-In overseas, there are cultivated areas in Argentina (2,939 ha), Australia (2,043 ha), Bolivia.
+There are acreages in overseas Argentina (2,939 ha), Australia (2,043 ha), Bolivia.
 Brazil (7 ha), Chile (1,090 ha), ecuador.
 California.
 Colombia.
 Peru.
-South Africa (2,167 ha) and Uruguay, The variety occupied in 2010 a total of 26,336 hectares of vineyards.
-Compared to the year 1990 with then 64,224 hectares, there was an extreme reduction of about 60%.
-It occupies it in the worldwide varieties ranking the rank 35.
+South Africa (2,167 ha) and Uruguay, In 2010, the variety occupied a total of 26,336 hectares of vineyards.
+Compared to 1990 with 64,224 hectares at the time, there was an extreme reduction of around 60%.
+It thus proves worldwide varieties ranking rank 35.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012